biowdl/singularity-permanent-cache/README.rst

 singularity-permanent-cache
 ===========================

-Creates a permanent cache for singularity images on disk.
-It will use the ``SINGULARITY_PERMANENTCACHEDIR`` or ``SINGULARITY_CACHEDIR`` environment variables to determine the location of the cache.
+Singularity-permanent-cache creates a permanent cache for singularity images on disk.
+It takes a URI as argument and returns the location of the image.
+It utilizes a filelock to prevent cache corruption.

+It will use the
+``SINGULARITY_PERMANENTCACHEDIR`` or ``SINGULARITY_CACHEDIR`` environment
+variables to determine the location of the cache.
 Alternatively the cache dir can be set with the ``-d`` or ``--cache-dir`` flags on the command line.

-The ``singularity-permanent-cache`` command can be used in scripts:
+The ``singularity-permanent-cache`` command can be used in scripts.
+It was designed with multiprocess usage in mind: a filelock will prevent corruption of the cache when multiple instances of singularity-permanent-cache are running.
+It can be used in a script like this:

 .. code-block:: bash